kajahno/ansible-tutorial/README.md

----
-title: Playbooks tutorial
----
-## Ansible tutorial
+# Ansible tutorial

-This will be a crash course on learning how to set up and use ansible by examples.
+This will be a crash course on learning how to set up and use Ansible by examples.

 Even though all the information will be provided here, I strongly recommend to follow the tutorial for a better experience.